by Solving Your Immigration Challenges.

 Mr. Springmeyer worked as a federal judicial extern for the Honorable Magistrate Judge Ruben B. Brooks, Southern District of California.
 He has also worked for the San Diego County Public Defender in the Multiple Conflicts Office, the Legal Aid Society of San Diego—where he worked in their Pro Bono Clinics, and the United States Attorney’s Officer for the Southern District of California where he worked in the Narcotics Enforcement Section.
 He is licensed to practice law in all the California state courts and the United States District Court for the Southern District of California.

 24/7/365 by Calling 714-909-0426

 You're Freedom is Everything!
 Immigration cases are what we do and we do them better than the rest.
-We always offer a free legal consultation and hope you take advantage of this valuable service.
+We offer legal consultation for only $150 and hope you take advantage of this valuable service.
 Our legal team looks forward to meeting you and can immediately get started working on your case!
 We are located in Orange County, CA and serve all of Southern California.

 At Orange County Immigration Attorney, we offer our services in adherence to the highest ethical standards.
 This means that we do not lie to our clients or to the Government.
 We also don’t pursue arguments without the basis in fact or law.
 We do not represent clients applying for asylum when there’s no fear of returning to their home country.
 We do not assist individuals who do not have bonafide relationships or those who enter into marriage for the purpose of evading immigration laws.
 We usually warn our clients that an attorney who has no problem deceiving the Government will be willing to deceive his/her clients.